31-Year-Old Catcher – Arizona Diamondbacks

 There was no outlook written for Josh Thole in 2018.
 Check out the latest news below for more on his current fantasy value.

 Josh Thole Contract Information:

-Signed a major league deal with the Blue Jays in September of 2016.
+Signed a minor league contract with the Diamondbacks in January of 2017.

 To instantly reveal our fantasy analysis of every player – including Josh Thole – simply subscribe now.

 |Last 30 Games||0||0||0||0||0||0||0||0||0||0||0||0||0||0||.000||.000||.000||.000|

 Josh Thole Split Stats (View Full Split Stats)

 |Year||Age||Lg||Tm||PA||AB||Walk Rate||Strikeout Rate||BB/K Ratio||Contact Rate||BABIP||Isolated Power|